sammanthp007/Tumblr-Feed/README.md

 - [check] Poster images are loaded using the UIImageView category in the AFNetworking library.
 - [check] User sees a loading state while waiting for the movies API.
 - [check] User can pull to refresh the movie list.
+- [check] User get infinite scrolling if there is data
+- [check] User can get to more details of a picture
+- [check] User see the spining indicator upon refreshing by pulling down

 The following **optional** features are implemented: